NethermindEth/horus-checker/README.md

 with `// @`.
 The `@post` keyword indicates that an annotation is specifying a condition that must hold **at the end of the function call**, when the function returns.
 It is called `@post` because it is a "postcondition".

-The `@assert` keyword is the syntax for a condition that can be checked anywhere inside the body of a function.

 Briefly, with the annotations we've added, we are checking that:
 * The `add()` function returns a pointer to a stack with the sum of the first